Clinical Practice Guideline Manual

 c.
 Conference calls

 Conference calls will be convened at the start of the guideline development process and throughout as needed.
 AAFP staff members will work with GDG members to ensure availability for calls.
-When a member cannot be present on a call, that member will be given a chance to provide any written comments prior to the call, and after the call in reaction to the meeting summary.
+When a member cannot be present on a call, that member will be provided opportunities to provide any written comments prior to the call and feedback to the meeting summary after the call.

 d.
 Electronic communication

 Electronic communication will be used throughout the guideline process.
-Reasonable response times are expected for electronic communications and dates will be included in the communications by AAFP staff members.
+Reasonable response times are expected for electronic communications and deadlines for requested action items will be clearly stated in the communications from AAFP staff members.

-There are two different instances when a systematic evidence review may be performed by the AAFP.
-The first is after the publication of an AHRQ evidence review when the CHPS decides a CPG is necessary.
-The GDG and staff members at the AAFP will work with a librarian to perform an updated review of the literature.
+If more than 12 months has passed between the publication of an AHRQ evidence review and development of the guideline, an update of the systematic review will be conducted.
+The GDG and AAFP staff members will work with the AAFP librarian to perform the updated review.
 The librarian will use the same search criteria that were used in the AHRQ systematic review.
+Inclusion and exclusion criteria will be set a priori to determine which studies will be reviewed for quality.
 AAFP staff members review the updated search results and obtain articles relevant to the systematic review.

 The standards also discuss “finding and assessing individual studies.”
 This includes steps such as: